 On-programme (typically, 18 months) Training to develop the knowledge, skills and behaviours (KSBs) of the occupational standard.
-Training towards English and mathematics Level 2 1 , if required.
-Compiling a portfolio of evidence.
+Training towards English and mathematics Level 2 , if required.
+Compilation of a portfolio of evidence to underpin the professional discussion.
 End-point assessment gateway The employer must be content that the apprentice is working at or above the level of the occupational standard.
-Apprentices must have achieved English and mathematics at Level 2 1 .
-Apprentices must submit: A portfolio of evidence EPAO should sign-off the project title, at gateway, to confirm its suitability prior to the project commencing End-point assessment (which will typically take 6 Assessment method 1: Work-based project with a presentation and questions and answers months) With the following grades: FailPassDistinction Assessment method 2: Professional discussion, underpinned by a portfolio of evidence With the following grades: FailPass Distinction Performance in the EPA will determine the overall apprenticeship standard grade of: • Fail • Pass Distinction Professional recognition Aligns with recognition by: The Market Research Society for Member Grade
+Apprentices must have achieved English and mathematics at Level 2 .
+Apprentices must submit: a portfolio of evidenceproject scoping document (maximum 500 words) EPAO should sign-off the project title, at gateway, to confirm its suitability prior to the project commencing End-point assessment (which will typically take 4 Assessment method 1: Work-based project report with a presentation and questions and answers months) With the following grades: fail pass distinction Assessment method 2: Professional discussion, underpinned by a portfolio of evidence With the following grades: fail pass distinction Performance in the EPA will determine the overall apprenticeship standard grade of: fail pass pass distinction Professional recognition Aligns with recognition by: The Information and Records Management Society for individual member grade The British Computer Society for Associate Member Grade